Focal Reducer/Field Flattener for SV70T 70 mm f-6 triplet apochromat

-This reducer/flattener has a standard 48 mm filter thread.
+This reducer/flattener has a standard 48 mm filter thread and M48 thread on opposite end.
 Standard 2" filters can be added to the reducer flattener when imaging.
 The backfocus of the unit is 55 mm with the included 11 mm extension tube.
 Remove this tube and the backfocus increases to 66 mm.
 Since a DSLR with t-ring has a 55 mm backfocus, thread the SFFR-70APO and extension tube into the cameras t-ring, then screw it to the focuser as shown below.

 If you are using a CCD camera, an additional set of extension tubes may be needed depending on the backfocus of the camera.
 You need to know how much distance there is between the cameras T-thread and the ccd chip.
 It is important that the distance from the back of the field flattener to the chip be maintained at 55 mm (66 mm withoput the supplied extension).
 So if the ccd camera has a backfocus of only 35 mm, the supplied 11 mm extension and an additional 20 mm extension will be needed.
 See the example below.

 In this example the camera had a 35 mm backfocus, so a 20 mm extension tube was needed.
 It threads in between the back of the field flattener/reducer and the camera as shown.